~ an essay on the game Metal Gear Solid (1998)

 But inside of these systems and regimes, Kojima also fixates upon the lone action hero, in Solid Snake, and the Daedalean villains set to oppose him on his individual journey toward justice, freedom, peace.
 Solid and Liquid, the protagonist and antagonist respectively, prototype the core conflict into philosophies of peace and war, blind obedience and awakened revolution, order and chaos.
 MGS’s story depicts how they — these soldiers in opposition, both pawns of the complex — make their way and choose their own methodologies of facing down the terrifying systems and war machines that birthed and shaped them.
 Solid seeks peace / Liquid seeks power.

 Like in a shōnen anime, MGS is full of melodrama and monologues from adversaries encountered in a linear progression of power and understanding.
 Alongside the elements reflecting realistic military procedure and protocol, there are masked psychics, raven-controlling chaingunners, and hyper-athletic cyborg ninja for Snake to fight to the death, and to sincerely converse with along the way.
 Supernatural power levels elevate the entertainment value, and make it harder for the player to anticipate what will come next concerning what is possible in this world.
-Extraordinary origins from each of the game’s villain, all the way to Liquid Snake himself, make for satisfying narrative conclusions to every fight, as their underlying character and philosophical perspectives are revealed in the end via dramatic cutscene monologues.
+Extraordinary origins from each of the game’s villains, all the way to Liquid Snake himself, make for satisfying narrative conclusions to every fight, as their underlying character and philosophical perspectives are revealed in the end via dramatic cutscene monologues.

 Part cinematic action movie / part philosophical geopolitical thriller / part melodramatic anime, Kojima effectively synthesizes these genres, discourses, and characters to craft the storyline for his masterpiece of ‘tactical espionage action.’